abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

         \end{itemize}

     To determine a schedule we have to define an ordering of all tasks processed on each machine.
-This can be done by orienting all dotted edges such that each clique corresponding to a machine becomes acyclic [#acyclic_machine_clique]_.
+This can be done by orienting all dotted or dashed edges such that each clique corresponding to a machine becomes acyclic [#acyclic_machine_clique]_.

     ..  [#acyclic_machine_clique] An acyclic graph is a graph without cycle.
-It can be shown that an acyclic graph induces a total order on its vertices, i.e. an acyclic graph lets you order all its vertices unequivocally.
+It can be shown that a complete directed acyclic graph induces a total order on its vertices, i.e. a complete directed acyclic graph lets you order all its vertices unequivocally.

     Our first schedule is represented in the next Figure.

     ..  only:: html

         .. image:: images/disjunctive_graph2.*
            :width: 400pt
            :align: center

     ..  only:: latex

         .. image:: images/disjunctive_graph2.*
            :width: 300pt
            :align: center

     We also want to avoid cycles between disjunctive and conjunctive arcs because they lead to infeasible schedules.
-    A feasible schedule is represented by an acyclic graph.
+    A feasible schedule is represented by an directed acyclic disjunctive graph.
 In fact, the opposite is also true.
-A complete orientation of the edges in :math:`D` defines a feasible schedule if and only if the resulting directed graph is acyclic.
+A complete orientation of the edges in :math:`D` defines a feasible schedule if and only if the resulting directed disjunctive graph is acyclic.

     The makespan is given by the longest weighted path from :math:`s` to :math:`t`.
 This path - thickened in the next Figure - is called the *critical path*.